ZYChimne/How-I-Prepare-IELTS/IELTS Speaking.md

 #### Disadvantages
 * It costs a lot of money.
 * It takes up too much of time.
-* People's interests change from time to time, so the collections may turn intoa waste when I am not interested in it anymore.
+* People's interests change from time to time, so the collections may turn into a waste when I am not interested in it anymore.
 ### Color
 #### Vocabulary
 * Yellow: warm and bright